Radar in World War II: United Kingdom

-Research leading to RDF technology in the United Kingdom was begun by Sir Henry Tizard's Aeronautical Research Committee in early 1935, responding to the urgent need to counter German bomber attacks.
+Research leading to RDF technology in the United Kingdom was begun by Sir Henry Tizard's Aeronautical Research Committee in early 1935, responding to the urgent need to anticipate German bomber attacks.
 Robert A. Watson-Watt at the Radio Research Station, Slough, was asked to investigate a radio-based "death ray".
 In response, Watson-Watt and his scientific assistant, Arnold F. Wilkins, replied that it might be more practical to use radio to detect and track enemy aircraft.
 On 26 February 1935, a preliminary test, commonly called the Daventry Experiment, showed that radio signals reflected from an aircraft could be detected.
 Research funds were quickly allocated, and a development project was started in great secrecy on the Orford Ness Peninsula in Suffolk.
 E. G. Bowen was responsible for developing the pulsed transmitter.
 On 17 June 1935, the research apparatus successfully detected an aircraft at a distance of 17 miles.
 In August, A. P. Rowe, representing the Tizard Committee, suggested the technology be code-named RDF, meaning Range and Direction Finding.